 Private School Mom: “Our neighborhood throws a party for the kids during Halloween.
 We attend every year but we usually feel left out because all the kids know each other from the public schools.”

 Believe it or not, many private schools are ill-equipped to accommodate kids with special needs.
 If your child has a learning disability, you are better off sending your child to the public school system.
-The public school district will provide resources and support for you and your child.
-You can even apply for a teacher’s aide for your child.
+Your public school district will provide resources and support for you and your child.
+You can even apply to the state for a teacher’s aide for your child.

 Public School Mom: “My daughter has a learning disability and we received tremendous support from the staff and teachers at her school.”